Team-Nutshell/nutshellengine-docs/source/types/Script/index.rst

 	  - Draws a rectangle on the User Interface.
 	* - :doc:`/types/Script/drawUIImage/index`
 	  - Draws an image on the User Interface.
+	* - :doc:`/types/Script/getPlatformUserInfo/index`
+	  - Returns the user's information on the platform.
+	* - :doc:`/types/Script/getPlatformUserFriendsInfo/index`
+	  - Returns the list of the user's friends on the platform.
+	* - :doc:`/types/Script/unlockPlatformAchievement/index`
+	  - Unlocks an achievement.
+	* - :doc:`/types/Script/lockPlatformAchievement/index`
+	  - Locks an achievement.
+	* - :doc:`/types/Script/isPlatformAchievementUnlocked/index`
+	  - Checks if an achievement has been unlocked.
+	* - :doc:`/types/Script/showPlatformOverlay/index`
+	  - Show the platform's overlay.
+	* - :doc:`/types/Script/isPlatformOverlayVisible/index`
+	  - Checks if the platform's overlay is visible.
 	* - :doc:`/types/Script/setMaxFPS/index`
 	  - Sets the maximum number of frames per second.
 	* - :doc:`/types/Script/getMaxFPS/index`